Psychedelic/plug-docs/docs/build-an-app-examples/build-app-buy-me-a-coffee.md

 }
 ```

 From this point, if you'd like to test the changes in the browser you won't be able to interact with the Browser extension because of browser security reasons.
-As such, you'll need to serve the project through a Web Server!
+As such, you'll need to serve the project through a Http Server!

+## Http Server

 There are plenty of options and you are free to pick one!
 The quickest you can get a Web Server running, in your local machine, if you have no clue, is to first install Nodejs.
 You can find the instructions for your operating system [here](https://nodejs.org/en/download/).